From Cool Demos to Production-Ready FMware: Core Challenges and a Technology Roadmap: Challenges

 \subsection{Observability}

 \textbf{Overview.} Observability in FMware systems is crucial to ensure transparency, traceability, and reliability throughout their lifecycle.
-However, as outlined in Section~\ref{sec:pipeline}, FMware presents unique challenges in observability due to its reliance on dynamic, non-deterministic components like FMs and autonomous agents.
-Recurrent issues, such as the complexity in determining the rationale behind system failures (i.e., whether stemming from limitations in prompts or FMs themselves) and the lack of FMware-native observability mechanisms~\cite{hassan2024rethinking}, highlight the need for novel solutions.
+However, as outlined in Section~\ref{sec:pipeline}, FMware presents unique challenges in observability due to its reliance on dynamic, non-deterministic components like FM(s) and autonomous agents.
+Recurrent issues, such as the complexity in determining the rationale behind system failures (i.e., whether stemming from limitations in prompts or FM(s) themselves) and the lack of FMware-native observability mechanisms~\cite{hassan2024rethinking}, highlight the need for novel solutions.
 Unlike traditional software, FMware systems demand observability approaches that can capture both \textit{functional} and \textit{cognitive} aspects of AI agents and models.

+\respto{2-5}This challenge is primarily an \textsc{Evolving practice}, since today’s observability stacks for FMware remain immature (missing shared standards for traces, prompts, retrieval context, and agent state), even though the underlying need for end-to-end visibility is long-term.
+The recommendations below assume (i) teams can log or sample higher-fidelity artifacts (prompt context, retrieved passages, tool I/O, intermediate states) with appropriate privacy controls, (ii) traces can be linked to versions of models, prompts, tools, and data, and (iii) the organization can tolerate some latency and storage overhead for telemetry and governance.
+In privacy-constrained deployments, the guidance assumes additional redaction, hashing, or aggregation, which may reduce diagnostic utility.

+\respto{2-13}Two complementary layers of observability exist.
+At the \emph{FM(s) level}, interpretability work studies internal neurons, attention heads, or attribution maps, useful for model introspection but limited for system diagnosis.
+At the \emph{FMware level}, the goal is end-to-end visibility across prompts, retrieval, grounding, memory, guardrails, and tools.
+Most real incidents originate here.
+Fast-path production models optimized for latency rarely emit chain-of-thought traces, and even when present, these traces can be noisy or fabricated~\cite{chen2025reasoning}.
+Hence, FM-level observability provides semantic introspection but not actionable debugging.

+Recent frameworks such as Watson~\cite{rombaut2024watson} introduce \emph{surrogate agents} that reconstruct causal reasoning traces without instrumenting production runs.
+We adopt this principle in proposing \emph{fidelity-verified decision traces} that connect low-level events (FM(s) calls, retrievals, and tool executions) to the high-level rationale inferred by the surrogate, yielding a consistent “what–why” map akin to the What-If Tool for interactive probing of ML models~\cite{whatiftool2019}, for debugging and audit.
+This makes observability both explanatory and verifiable without perturbing live systems.